 Missouri

-Missouri’s law exempts the purchase of gold and silver bullion from state and local taxes as long as they meet certain purity requirements.
+Gold and silver bullion is exempt from state and local taxes as long as the metals meet certain purity requirements.

 Montana